Zahi Hawass's Net Worth & Bio: Peering into Egypt's Archaeological Guru[2025]

 Recognition & awards

 Hawass is the first recipient of the Egyptian State Award for the Sphinx restoration project.
-In 2002, he was awarded the American Academy of Achievements’ golden plate.
-In 2006, Time chose him as one of the world’s 100 most influential people.
+In 2002, he was awarded the American Academy of Achievement’s Golden Plate.
+Time magazine named him one of the 100 most influential people in the world in 2006.
 In 2015, he was awarded the Golden Memorial Medal of Charles University.

-The academia Brasileira de Letras awarded Hawass as an outstanding archaeologist for writing more than 30 books in the arena.
+The Academia Brasileira de Letras awarded Hawass as an outstanding archaeologist for writing more than 30 books in the field.
 He has received honors from France, Austria, Peru, Italy, Japan, and others.

 Final talks